 UBS AG operates under a strict dual board structure, as mandated by Swiss banking law.
-The Board of Directors ("BoD") exercises the ultimate supervision over management, whereas the Group Executive Board ("GEB"), headed by the Group Chief Executive Officer ("Group CEO"), has executive management responsibility.
-The functions of Chairman of the BoD and Group CEO are assigned to two different people, ensuring a separation of power.
-This structure establishes checks and balances and preserves the institutional independence of the BoD from the day-to-day management of UBS AG, for which responsibility is delegated to the GEB under the leadership of the Group CEO.
+The Board of Directors ("BoD") exercises the ultimate supervision over management, whereas the Executive Board ("EB"), headed by the President of the Executive Board ("President of the EB"), has executive management responsibility.
+The functions of Chairman of the BoD and President of the EB are assigned to two different people, ensuring a separation of power.
+This structure establishes checks and balances and preserves the institutional independence of the BoD from the day-to-day management of UBS AG, for which responsibility is delegated to the EB under the leadership of the President of the EB.
 No member of one board may simultaneously be a member of the other.

-The supervision and control of the GEB remains with the BoD.
+The supervision and control of the EB remains with the BoD.
 The Articles of Association and the Organization Regulations of UBS AG with their annexes govern the authorities and responsibilities of the two bodies.